DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 This change removed the need for etcd because we no longer needed to exchange state between the virtual machines.
 It also removed the need for Fleet because a named container was allowed to exist on all the virtual machines in the cluster at any given time.

-When a request comes in, the load balancer decides to send it to a particular virtual machine.
+In the new model, when a request comes in, the load balancer decides to send it to a particular virtual machine.
 The virtual machine considers that request in complete isolation from the other VMs in the cluster.
 If the VM needs a container, it provisions it on demand.

 At this point the only component of Core OS still in use was Docker.
 So, we dropped down to vanilla Ubuntu.
-The process of simplification was a metamorphosis of the sack that resulted in considerable improvements in stability.
+The process of simplification was a metamorphosis of the stack that resulted in considerable improvements in stability.

 ### Stabilizing real-time logging